 Even though you’re actually adding two to the family equation, you might still feel you’re completely alone in this.
 Yes, being a twin parent is quite the challenge, but no, you are not alone.
+Reading up on twin parenthood does not have to be like that time you had to memorize your AP world history book in college.
 These books can help you feel grounded and sane.
 They are the perfect companion for this crazy journey you’re setting on.

 This prenatal program is the go-to nutrition guide for expecting twin moms.
 Eberlein gives diet and exercise tips with the aim of helping postpartum moms.
 She also tackles the emotions that come with carrying multiples, the complications that may arise with such a pregnancy, focusing on labor and delivery.
 If you’re expecting twins and you’re overwhelmed, this educational read will definitely provide you with some much needed reassurance.